 After a relationship with a narcissist or psychopath, it's common for victims to feel confused and helpless.
 Many questions pervade their thoughts, including some that have no useful answers.

-Many victims of psychopaths, narcissists, and borderlines can't afford to work with a psychologist to help them recover from abuse.
-Books are an inexpensive way to take matters into your own hands.
+Many victims of psychopaths, narcissists, and borderlines can't afford to work with a therapist.
+Books are an inexpensive way to begin healing from emotional abuse.

-Individuals with narcissistic personality disorder may come across as grandiose, but they are emotionally weak and require constant validation from others.
+Individuals with narcissistic personality disorder may come across as ultra-confident, but they are emotionally fragile bullies requiring constant validation from others.

-Toxic individuals (psychopaths, borderlines, narcissists, etc.) thrive on your reactions to their abuse.
+Toxic individuals (psychopaths, sociopaths, narcissists, etc.) thrive on your reactions to their abuse.
 Provoking tears or outrage from you makes them feel powerful and in control.

-Is your significant other an emotional vampire, narcissist, or straight up psychopath?
-If more than one of the following ten behaviors are all too familiar, then the answer is most likely 'Yes'.
+Is your significant other a narcissist, borderline, or psychopath?
+If you notice any of the following ten behaviors happening on a regular basis, then the answer could be "Yes."

-When you can't completely avoid a psychopath, narcissist, borderline, or other bully, you must use extreme caution around them.
+When you can't completely avoid a psychopath, narcissist, borderline, or other manipulator, it's best to handle them with extreme caution.
 Here are some tips for how to remain detached and calm.

-Dealing with psychopaths, narcissists, borderlines, and other bullies can be exhausting.
-When you can't walk away, here are 3 essential tips to help you keep your cool.
+Dealing with psychopaths, narcissists, borderlines, and other manipulators can be exhausting.
+When you can't walk away, here are three essential tips to help you keep your cool.